How to avoid the five most common entrepreneurial mistakes and failures.

 I’m reminded of the line from Hamlet whenever I hear bravado that seems to outshine the business idea:

-if a business leader tries too hard to convince me of the validity of their idea, I begin to suspect there is a major flaw in that idea.
+If a business leader tries too hard to convince me of the validity of their idea, I begin to suspect there is a major flaw in that idea.
+(William Shakespeare Parody)

 That may not be fair, but think of it this way: in most cases, if your “elevator pitch” doesn’t grab the listener immediately, then the idea hasn’t clicked in any case.